madhums/node-imager/README.md

 Imager
 =============

-Flexible way to resize and upload images to Rackspace cloudfiles for Node.js.
+A Node.js module to easily resize, crop and upload images to Rackspace cloudfiles.
 Possible to add different versions of the same file in cropped or resized variant.

 ## Installation
     $ npm install imager